Democratic Social Movement: Reorientation

 In the local elections of 2006 DIKKI supported many tickets led by the Communist Party of Greece (KKE), and numerous party members (for the size of the party) were elected in local councils.
 Moreover, DIKKI participated in All Workers Militant Front (PAME), a trade unionist coordination centre closely related with KKE.

 Although it was expected that co-operation between the two parties would become permanent, on August 22, 2007 DIKKI announced that it was participating in the Coalition of the Radical Left (SYRIZA), which received 5.04% of the vote in the legislative election held on September 16, 2007.

 On February 20, 2015, the party announced it was severing ties with SYRIZA.

 In the summer of 2015, it joined an alliance with Popular Unity.
-It would remain affiliated until June 2019, when it joined an electoral coalition with the United Popular Front.
+It would remain affiliated until June 2019, when it joined an electoral coalition with the United Popular Front and Agricultural Livestock Party of Greece.

+In March 2021, it joined the Free People of George Trangas, from which it left a few months later.